ShrutiBaikerikar/ChipSeq_Tutorial/README.md

 In this tutorial, we will be using the peak caller MACS2 or Model-Based Analysis of ChIP-Seq.
 MACS2 is written in Python and you can download it from https://github.com/macs3-project/MACS

-Download MACS2, install it and add it to your path.
+Download MACS2, install it, and add it to your path.
 MACS2 requires Python to function so ensure you have Python installed and added to your path as well.

 MACS2 performs peak calling by taking advantage of the bimodal distribution of ChIP-Seq reads.
 It takes into account information about sequencing read position, its orientation as well as the influence of genome complexity on the signals.

 MACS2 works for both single-end and paired-end reads.
-It works for ChIP sample alone or along with an input sample that increases specificity of peak calls.
+It works for ChIP sample alone or along with an input sample that increases the specificity of peak calls.

 Let’s go over the steps followed MACS2 algorithm in detail.